By Andy Joel

 The canal then ducked under what used to be the railway to Longridge – the bridge is still there though nothing goes over or under it.
 To the east is the tunnel where the railway went under Preston.
 The tramway went under Maudland Road, and again the bridge is still there.
 At this point, however, the course has been obliterated by more recent building.
 First the university, then the Legacy Hotel, and possibly the ring road too, to get to its original terminus approximately where Aldi, Poundstretcher and Abakhan are today.
 There was a complex interchange with the railway here too.

-You can still see a bridge abutment in Garden Street, indicating the tramway kept to the east edge of what is now the car park and presumably a few metres higher too.
+You can still see a bridge abutment in Garden Street, as shown above, indicating the tramway kept to the east edge of what is now the car park and presumably a few metres higher too.
 Interesting that opposite the abutment there is a terrace of houses that I would guess are well over 100 years old, confirming how long ago the tramway went out of use.

 More about the bridge here.